 ‘Now learn this lesson from the fig tree.
 As soon as its twigs get tender and its leaves come out you know that summer is near.
 Even so, when you see all these things, you know that it is near, right at the door.
 Truly, I tell you, this generation will certainly not pass away until all these things have happened.
 Heaven and earth will pass away, but my words will never pass away.’Matthew 24:32-35, NIV

 My final reflections would be that the words of Jesus in verse 25 are helpful to us.
 He says.
 ‘I have told you ahead of time’, so this passage should help us.
-The section about the destruction of Jerusalem and the judgement on Israel has been fulfilled but the rest of Matthew 24 has significant relevance.
-The early passage describes many things that we experience.
-Verses 4 - 14 and verses 22 - 35 tell us a lot about things that are to come, which we must prepare for.
+The section about the destruction of Jerusalem and the judgement on Israel has been fulfilled but the rest of Matthew 24 has significant relevance for us.
+The early passage describes many things that we experience - verses 4 - 14 and verses 22 - 35 tell us a lot about things that are to come, which we must prepare for.
 This passage also makes clear that we are awaiting the Second Coming as a major reality for Christians.
 This is not some vague future hope.
 This is a major reality.
 We are building our lives towards Jesus returning again.
-If we die before he returns, other Scriptures tell us that we'll return with him to this world, in order to rule with him, to participate with him in the bringing in of the full dimensions of his Kingdom.
-Therefore, it's urgent that we respond to Jesus Christ before he returns because when he returns, he comes in judgement.
+If we die before he returns, other Scriptures tell us that we will return with him to this world, in order to rule with him, and to participate with him in the bringing in of the full dimensions of his Kingdom.
+Therefore, it is urgent that we respond to Jesus Christ before he returns because when he returns, he comes in judgement.
 The door of opportunity closes.